henrywoo/Generative-AI-In-Action/source/ch11-llm/README.md

 https://github.com/XueFuzhao/OpenMoE

+## LLM Finetuning

+### What is ORPO?

+During SFT, the probability of generating undesirable responses along with preferred ones also increases.

+Preference alignment is then employed to address this issue.
+It aims to increase the likelihood of generating preferred responses and decrease the likelihood of generating rejected responses.
+Traditionally, preference alignment is achieved through techniques like Reinforcement Learning with Human Feedback (RLHF) or Direct Preference Optimization (DPO).
+However, these methods require a separate reference model, increasing computational complexity.

+ORPO elegantly solves this problem by combining SFT and preference alignment into a single objective function.
+It modifies the standard language modeling loss by incorporating an odds ratio (OR) term.

 ## LLM in Production

 ### Why BitLinear can quantize LLM model to 1.58 bit without much loss on performance?